Guthrie says small businesses could start receiving loans from aid bill on Friday

 The aid bill contains checks of $1,200 for individuals earning up to $75,000 and couples earning up to $150,000.
 The bill also provides $500 for certain dependent children.
 People who don’t normally file tax returns, such as retirees on Social Security, will receive checks, and Guthrie said officials are “still trying to find the best way” to distribute the money.

-Unemployment benefits will be expanded, with people receiving $600 in addition to their state benefits, which typically amount to 50 percent of a person’s income.
+Unemployment benefits will be expanded, with people receiving $600 in addition to their state benefits, which typically amount to 50% of a person’s income.

 “The government wanted to make everyone whole,” and settled on $600 as the amount that best fit, Guthrie said.
 The idea is that some people “will get their average incomes,” while those at the bottom of the income scale will receive more, he said.